 With the influx of super hero films, the awesomeness of Scott Pilgrim and the televised version of The Walking Dead, it hasn’t taken long for a bookworm like myself to start dabbling in the world of comics.
 I’m still fairly new to the genre and despite having titles and series that I want to read, I don’t really know where to start (other than the beginning, I’ve got that.)
 So, searching around and trying to avoid spending a lot of money on the Iron Man series, I’ve come across the super heroine ‘She Hulk.’
 Fair play, I thought – I appreciate that women haven’t been excluded from the world of the graphic novel; I appreciate that feisty, kick ass women are celebrated in amongst men who save the world.
-As a female reader, particularly one that has a background of being forced to read literature where women aren’t allowed to be promiscuous, are inferior to men and are pretty much forced into marriage by the end of the novel, graphic novels and their super heroines are a breathe of a fresh air.
-In fact, I’d say the fact that it’s a graphic novel celebrating kick ass women are encouragement enough to start exploring the genre.
+As a female reader, particularly one that has a background of being forced to read literature where women aren’t allowed to be promiscuous, are inferior to men and are pretty much forced into marriage by the end of the novel, graphic novels and their super heroines are a breath of a fresh air.
+In fact, graphic novels celebrating kick ass women is encouragement enough to start exploring the genre.

-Today I read that Marvel are trying to widen their target audience and fan base, there is an urge to generate interest from female readers.
-Their solution to this, of course, is the moronic step backward by making ‘She-Hulk’ for example, a long-form fiction.
-That’s right, we’re headed straight back into the world of novels.
-Even worse, it’s already being defined as chick-lit which is inevitable really when the cover is a tube of green lipstick.
+Today I read that Marvel are trying to widen their target audience and fan base – there is an urge to generate interest from female readers.
+Their solution to this, of course, is the moronic step backward of making ‘She-Hulk’ a long-form fiction.
+That’s right, we’re heading straight back into the world of novels.
+Even worse, it’s already being defined as chick-lit which is inevitable when the cover is a tube of green lipstick.
 It’s also going to be imaginatively called ‘The She-Hulk Diaries.’
 You know, just like The Vampire Diaries?
-Now, I understand that women probably do take more time out to read novels and I understand that Marvel will be able to communicate their super heroines across a new medium and more readers will become familiar with them; but this for me, undermines their whole aim to encourage females to read graphic novels.
+Now, I understand that women probably do take more time out to read novels and I understand that Marvel will be able to communicate their super heroines across a new medium and more readers will become familiar with her; but this for me, undermines their whole aim to encourage females to read graphic novels.